cybertec-postgresql/pgwatch2/docs/custom_installation.rst

    environments it can make the initial preparation (automatic *helper* rollouts) a bit easier still, given superuser privileges are later stripped.

    NB!
-To get most out of your metrics some *SECURITY DEFINER* wrappers functions called "helpers" are needed on the DB-s under monitoring.
+To get most out of your metrics some *SECURITY DEFINER* wrappers functions called "helpers" are recommended on the DB-s under monitoring.
-   See the detailed chapter on the "preparation" topic :ref:`here <preparing_databases>` for more details.
+   See the detailed chapter on the "preparation" topic :ref:`here <helper_functions>` for more details.

 #. **Install Python 3 and start the Web UI (optional)**

    NB!
-The Web UI is not strictly required but makes life a lot easier.
-Technically it would be fine also to manage connection strings of the monitored DB-s directly in the "pgwatch2.monitored_db" table and add/adjust metrics in the "pgwatch2.metric" table, and "preset configs" in the "pgwatch2.preset_config" table.
+The Web UI is not strictly required but makes life a lot easier for *Config DB* based setups.
+Technically it would be fine also to manage connection strings of the monitored DB-s directly in the "pgwatch2.monitored_db" table and add/adjust metrics in the "pgwatch2.metric" table, and *Preset Configs* in the "pgwatch2.preset_config" table.

    #.
-Install Python 3 and requirments
+Install Python 3 and Web UI requirements

       ::